 QUIZZES / EXAMS: For the most part, there will be quizzes every week that are directly related to homework and lectures.
+The weeks where the midterm and final exam occur will not have quizzes.

 CLASS PROJECT: There will be one comprehensive project that will be assigned during the semester.
 The purpose of the project is to reinforce the skills and techniques that we have covered in class and to give you a better sense of how these individual concepts fit in the overall financial reporting process.
 More details will be provided when assigned.